martaGG/S2D2_R/README.md

 #### filename
 Path for file with coordinates of stars/objects in your region.
-V0: Ascii file with header and tab delimiter
+V0: csv file with the coordinates, assumed to be (RA, DEC) in degrees.

 #### dim
 Dimension of the space of search.